andrew-boutin/tower-defense/Readme.md

 *Game is still in development!*

 Some of the Current Functionality:
-* Towers can be placed, they shoot at enemies in range, can be destroyed
+* 3 tower types can be placed, destroyed for money, and shoot at enemies in range.
-* Enemies spawn, move through level, take damage, die from towers or end of map
+* Multiple enemy types spawn, move through level, take damage, die from towers or end of map.
-* Basic pre-game menu system & in game menu system
+* Basic pre-game menu system & in game menu system.
-* Multiple rounds supported, money earned on kills, different tower types
+* Multiple rounds supported, money earned on kills.

 Some Future Tasks:
-* Actual tower, enemy, & map images are being designed
+* Actual tower images are being designed.
-* Polish pre-game/in-game menu systems
+* Finish pre-game/in-game menu systems & add skins.
-* Different enemy types
-* Upgradable towers
+* Upgradable towers with different types.
 * Stat tracking: total kills, damage taken, etc.

 ###### Author